RazorOp/razorops-web/_posts/2024-04-23-devops-interview-questions-and-answers.md

 I. CloudFormation : We use AWS CloudFormation to create and deploy AWS resources by using templates.
 We can describe our dependencies and pass special parameters in these templates.
 CloudFormation can read these templates and deploy the application and resources in AWS cloud.

 II.
 OpsWorks : AWS provides another service caled OpsWorks that is used for configuration management by utilizing Chef framework.
 We can automate server configuration, deployment and management by using
 Ops Works.
-It helps inmanaging EC2 instances in AWS as wel as any on-premises servers.
+It helps in managing EC2 instances in AWS as wel as any on-premises servers.

 **5. How will you run a script automatically when a developer commits a change into GIT?**

-GIT providesthe feature to execute custom scripts when certain event occurs in GIT.
+GIT provides the feature to execute custom scripts when certain event occurs in GIT.
 This feature is caled hooks.

 We can write two types of hooks.